jeremyreeder/gridscout/docs/index.md

 # Who are you, and why did you create GridScout™?
 My name is [Jeremy Reeder][jeremy].
-Professionally, I'm a network security analyst and a part-time bank-vault engineer.
+Professionally, I'm a network security analyst and a part-time [bank-vault engineer][safehouse].
 I take an interest in the security of my home and my community, so I make a point of protecting them as well.
 In the past I have volunteered as a firefighter, a home security advisor, and a range safety officer.

 You may wish to protect your own home and community.
 I suggest that you work together with others around you who share this goal.
 Such a group may be called